A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 Vahn’Asocc sighs, and that’s truly all there is to it.

-With a maverick slam of his compressed ether-bound leg, Chaos smashes the headmaster into pieces, and then even more into a splattered confusion of gore.
+With a maverick slam of his compressed ether-bound leg, Chaos smashes the headmaster into pieces, and then several more times, rendering the bird-man into a splattered confusion of gore.

-“Oh my, Director; what a very human way of handling that,” Offworld Minion says with a mild, purely observant tone, as if she were still up in her space ship viewing him all those years ago.
+“Oh my, Director; what a very human way of handling that,” Offworld Minion says with a mild, purely observant tone, as if she were still up in her space ship viewing him all those years ago, before he viewed her back.

 Chaos shakes his foot from the mess that was once the headmaster and turns to free her.
 “If it is human in that it is a required violence, then I’ll allow myself to take that label.
 Are you hurt?”